-There is hereby created a planning board, referred to in this article as the "board," to be composed of seven members, five residents and citizens of the City of Graham, appointed by the city and two members appointed by the county commissioners to represent the extraterritorial area.
-All members of the board, before entering upon their duties, shall take and subscribe to the oath of office required to be taken by officials of the city.
+There is hereby created a planning board, referred to in this article as the "board," to be composed of seven members, five residents and citizens of the City of Graham, appointed by the City and two members appointed by the county commissioners to represent the extraterritorial area.
+All members of the board, before entering upon their duties, shall take and subscribe to the oath of office required to be taken by officials of the City.
+The City shall update the population estimates for the City limits and the training area no less frequently that after each decennial census is released pursuant to 160D- 307.

-(Section 10.21 amended by City Council 1/8/2013, 2/7/2017)
+(Section 10.21 amended by City council 1/8/2013, 2/7/2017)